Virtual Private Networks (VPNs)

-Many casinos will manage access logs which contain a history of IP addresses which visited the website.
+Many casinos will manage access logs that contain a history of IP addresses which visited the website.
 It is often up to the user to trust that the casino rotates and deletes their logs on a regular basis, ensuring that IP data is not compromised.
-IP addresses can be looked up online to find the rough location from which that user is connecting (country, city, town), however each IP address is also associated with an ISP, which opens up questions about privacy and the security of the ISP’s data.
+IP addresses can be looked up online to find the location from which that user is connecting (country, city, town), however each IP address is also associated with an ISP, which opens up questions about privacy and the security of the ISP’s data.